-It may lack the coastline of Batumi or the nightlife of Tbilisi, but Kutaisi, Georgia’s third-largest city, is worthy of your attention.
-What really makes Kutaisi stand out is the variety of things you can do in a single weekend.
+It may lack the coastline of Batumi or the nightlife of Tbilisi, but Kutaisi, Georgia’s third-largest city, is worth checking out.
+What makes the city unique is the variety of things one can do in a single weekend.
 Within a couple of days, you can explore classical architecture in the city center, visit centuries-old monasteries and see caves formed millions of years ago.
 The following Kutaisi guide will cover it all.

 What’s not included here are popular natural sites like the Okatse or Martvili Canyons, which would take an additional day to see.
-I opted for the caves instead, while on the other days of my stay, I made day trips to the fascinating Tskaltubo and Chiatura (more info coming soon).
+I opted for the caves instead, while on the other days of my stay, I made day trips to the abandoned spa town of Tskaltubo and Chiatura.
 Both the caves and canyons can be reached with affordable day tours, which you learn more about below.

 In this Kutaisi guide, we’ll start with things to see in the city center before covering other attractions in the wider Imereti area.

 The Colchis Fountain

 Located in the center of Agmashenebeli Square, just next to Kutaisi Park, is the Colchis Fountain.
 Since it was added in 2011, it’s become a symbol of Kutaisi – both modern and ancient.
 The ancient Kingdom of Colchis, of which Kutaisi was once part, existed from the 13th–1st centuries BC.